ppy/osu-wiki/wiki/Community/Forum/en.md

 After the new osu! website was brought up and running, phpBB had been slowly phased out in favour of the custom forum engine used today.

 Along with the introduction of the custom forum engine, the forum's private message system was phased out.
 The forum's private message system was separate from the private messages sent via IRC chat, which was not fully accessible from the osu! website at the time.
-Forum private messages (which were also known as *forum PMs*) could be far longer and could be formatted with BBCode, and could be sent to one or more recipients.
+Forum private messages (which were also known as *forum PMs*) could be far longer and could be formatted with BBCode as well as be sent to one or more recipients.